 Greater inventory control

 Increased staff productivity

-"We currently have six moulding lines.
+"We currently have six molding lines.
 We can manufacture the same products for days at a time on any one line.
 Or sometimes two, three or four different products can be produced on a line in one day.
 It’s complex and constantly changing.
 RFID is the only really effective way we have found of monitoring production.
 We have eliminated inputting inaccuracies and reduced manual data input, so staff can be more productive and accountable.
 We can also manage our inventory more efficiently.
 And we know the solution is scalable as our business grows.
 All this cuts costs." - Deniz Okuyan, Procurement Manager and RFID Project Lead.

 Trakya Döküm selected Xerafy Pico RFID tags, which were engineered specifically for embedding and use in industrial environments.
 The tags are 24.2mm x 6.2mm in size and weigh just 3.7g.
-Each tag has its own EPC number and the EPC is matched with the mould number, which is combined with the EPC number of the tag in the SAP database.
+Each tag has its own EPC number and the EPC is matched with the mold number, which is combined with the EPC number of the tag in the SAP database.